The Boeing Company (NYSE:BA) Shares Sold by IFM Investors Pty Ltd

-IFM Investors Pty Ltd decreased its holdings in The Boeing Company (NYSE:BA – Get Rating) by 28.6% during the 1st quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 44,428 shares of the aircraft producer’s stock after selling 17,838 shares during the quarter.
-IFM Investors Pty Ltd’s holdings in Boeing were worth $8,508,000 as of its most recent filing with the SEC.
+IFM Investors Pty Ltd trimmed its position in The Boeing Company (NYSE:BA – Get Rating) by 28.6% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 44,428 shares of the aircraft producer’s stock after selling 17,838 shares during the period.
+IFM Investors Pty Ltd’s holdings in Boeing were worth $8,508,000 as of its most recent SEC filing.

-Several other institutional investors have also modified their holdings of the business.
-BlackRock Inc. grew its holdings in shares of Boeing by 0.4% during the fourth quarter.
-BlackRock Inc. now owns 30,786,905 shares of the aircraft producer’s stock valued at $6,198,021,000 after purchasing an additional 136,818 shares during the last quarter.
-Loomis Sayles & Co.
-L P lifted its position in Boeing by 19.8% in the fourth quarter.
-Loomis Sayles & Co.
-L P now owns 13,367,929 shares of the aircraft producer’s stock worth $2,691,231,000 after purchasing an additional 2,210,908 shares during the period.
-Geode Capital Management LLC lifted its position in Boeing by 2.5% in the fourth quarter.
-Geode Capital Management LLC now owns 8,616,520 shares of the aircraft producer’s stock worth $1,729,452,000 after purchasing an additional 207,904 shares during the period.
-Northern Trust Corp lifted its position in Boeing by 4.0% in the fourth quarter.
-Northern Trust Corp now owns 5,013,641 shares of the aircraft producer’s stock worth $1,009,346,000 after purchasing an additional 193,777 shares during the period.
-Finally, Bank of Montreal Can lifted its position in shares of Boeing by 165.0% during the 4th quarter.
-Bank of Montreal Can now owns 4,377,572 shares of the aircraft producer’s stock valued at $1,015,817,000 after acquiring an additional 2,725,602 shares during the last quarter.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Bowling Portfolio Management LLC grew its stake in shares of Boeing by 4.1% in the 1st quarter.
+Bowling Portfolio Management LLC now owns 3,787 shares of the aircraft producer’s stock valued at $725,000 after buying an additional 148 shares in the last quarter.
+Shell Asset Management Co. grew its position in Boeing by 0.9% in the first quarter.
+Shell Asset Management Co. now owns 25,335 shares of the aircraft producer’s stock valued at $4,852,000 after acquiring an additional 214 shares during the period.
+New York State Common Retirement Fund increased its position in Boeing by 0.4% in the 1st quarter.
+New York State Common Retirement Fund now owns 985,948 shares of the aircraft producer’s stock valued at $188,809,000 after acquiring an additional 3,800 shares in the last quarter.
+Creative Financial Designs Inc. ADV raised its stake in shares of Boeing by 14.0% in the first quarter.
+Creative Financial Designs Inc. ADV now owns 2,587 shares of the aircraft producer’s stock worth $495,000 after acquiring an additional 317 shares during the last quarter.
+Finally, Douglas Lane & Associates LLC raised its stake in shares of Boeing by 4.0% in the first quarter.
+Douglas Lane & Associates LLC now owns 3,635 shares of the aircraft producer’s stock worth $696,000 after acquiring an additional 140 shares during the last quarter.
 Institutional investors and hedge funds own 53.96% of the company’s stock.

 Boeing Trading Up 6.1 %

-Several research firms recently weighed in on BA.
-JPMorgan Chase & Co. upped their price target on Boeing from $188.00 to $200.00 in a research report on Thursday, July 28th.
-Benchmark lowered their price target on Boeing from $250.00 to $200.00 and set a “buy” rating for the company in a research note on Friday, July 15th.
-The Goldman Sachs Group set a $281.00 target price on Boeing in a research report on Monday.
-Citigroup upgraded Boeing from a “neutral” rating to a “buy” rating and cut their price target for the stock from $219.00 to $209.00 in a report on Thursday, June 16th.
-Finally, Wells Fargo & Company cut their target price on Boeing from $214.00 to $210.00 and set an “overweight” rating for the company in a research note on Thursday, July 28th.
-Four investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Boeing has a consensus rating of “Moderate Buy” and an average target price of $219.56.
+BA has been the subject of a number of recent research reports.
+Citigroup raised shares of Boeing from a “neutral” rating to a “buy” rating and dropped their price target for the stock from $219.00 to $209.00 in a research note on Thursday, June 16th.
+Jefferies Financial Group decreased their price objective on shares of Boeing from $270.00 to $225.00 and set a “buy” rating for the company in a report on Monday, May 2nd.
+StockNews.com upgraded shares of Boeing from a “sell” rating to a “hold” rating in a report on Friday.
+Benchmark decreased their price objective on shares of Boeing from $250.00 to $200.00 and set a “buy” rating for the company in a report on Friday, July 15th.
+Finally, Susquehanna decreased their price objective on shares of Boeing from $193.00 to $192.00 in a report on Friday, May 20th.
+Four research analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
+According to MarketBeat, Boeing has an average rating of “Moderate Buy” and a consensus price target of $219.56.

 The Boeing Company, together with its subsidiaries, designs, develops, manufactures, sales, services, and supports commercial jetliners, military aircraft, satellites, missile defense, human space flight and launch systems, and services worldwide.
 The company operates through four segments: Commercial Airplanes; Defense, Space & Security; Global Services; and Boeing Capital.